SoftwareEnggProjectsIITT/AppDevProject/backend/backend_readme.md

-1. if image is not found from general pattern, look for images from twitter
+1. if image is not found from general pattern, look for images from twitter (low priority)
-2. if still no image found, put one image from our library to match the classification of the post
+2. ministry_logo_links: update emblem placeholders manually (low priority)

+with Prathamesh

+1. figure out a way to mine data for acts based on which our RAG model will give outputs (high priority)

 some errors, but I dont want to fix:
 --> get_ids.py: the html file has some very long lines which overflow to create some error